Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/meta_prompting.md

 ### Conclusion

-Meta prompting creates more efficient workflows within any documentation project by creating a reusable, model-agnostic prompt that can replicate the style, tone, and structure of any source material.
-This creates endless possibilities for producing new documentation while maintaining the essence of the original document.
+Meta prompting enables technical writers to systematize documentation style and structure into reusable, model-agnostic prompts — making AI-assisted documentation faster to deploy and easier to scale across teams and repositories.